Case Name: Armando Mercado v. Federal Express Corporation and Aetna Life Insurance Company

 Claimant’s Occupation / Job Position: Operations Manager

 Disabilities: Plaintiff suffered from avascular necrosis in his hips, back pain, spinal stenosis, obstructive sleep apnea, and gastroesophageal reflux disease.
 Plaintiff underwent surgeries on his ankles and elbows.
-Plaintiff also suffers from polyneuropathy in his lower extremities, and requires use of a machine to deal with his obstructive sleep apnea.
+Plaintiff also suffers from polyneuropathy in his lower extremities and requires the use of a machine to deal with his obstructive sleep apnea.

-The Plan defines Disability for LTD purposes for the first two years as:
+Definition of Disability: The Plan defines Disability for LTD purposes for the first two years as: